BioComputingUP/mocafe/docs/source/installation.rst

         sudo singularity build mocafe.sif mocafe.def

-Now you already have a Singularity image with all you need to use *mocafe* on your system.
+Now you already have a Singularity image with all you need to use Mocafe on your system.

 **To test the container**: